Max Abraham (publisher)

 Max Abraham (June 3, 1831 – December 8, 1900) was a German music publisher.

 Biography

+Max Abraham attended the Municipal Gymnasium in Danzig.
+He studied music in his hometown of Danzig and economics in London.
+He studied law in Heidelberg, Bonn, and Berlin.
+He passed his exams in Berlin and was awarded a doctorate in law in Heidelberg without having to submit a written dissertation.
+During his studies, he became a member of the Alemannia Bonn fraternity in 1851.

 Born in Danzig, Abraham became a partner in the C.F.
 Peters publishing house in 1863, taking over as its sole proprietor in 1880.
 He founded its Edition Peters, and was succeeded as head of the firm by his nephew, Henri Hinrichsen.